loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 To check the CIFS server is running, try connecting from the Alfresco server using smbclient.

 If you are unable to connect to the CIFS server, then depending on your network, you may need to configure the domain for CIFS to use.
-To set this, edit the 'file-servers.xml' file in the '~/alfresco' directory and add the domain into the following line:
+To set this, edit the 'alfresco-file-servers.xml' file in the  '~/alfresco/jboss/server/default/conf' directory and add the domain into the following line:
    <host name="${localname}_A"/>
 so that it is something like:
    <host name="${localname}_A" domain="MYDOMAIN"/>

-You then need to place this file in the org/alfresco/filesys directory within the repository.jar file, itself within the web-client.war file.
-This should only be attempted if you are familiar with these things.

 You will need to restart the Alfresco server for this to take effect.